 At Advent, we are exploring many ways that we might, together or as individuals, learn to love as God loves.

-- The Hatboro Food Bank at St. John’s Lutheran Church
+- The Food Pantry at St. John’s Lutheran Church/H.A.T.
+Packs

 The Church of the Advent supports the work of our local food-bank through donation of goods, money and time.
 Several of our members are faithful volunteers and would love to talk about the time they spend supporting this important local endeavor.

-Several times over the course of the year we collect items needed by area ministries.
-Whether it is sweaters, socks or gloves for wintertime visitors to the Seaman’s Church Institute, school supplies needed by low income students at area schools or layette items for a new mother’s ministry, the volunteers who collect the supplies can always use a helping hand in organizing and delivering the items.
-Let us know if you would like to lend some time and muscle to these ministries.
+Whether it is school supplies needed by students at area schools, layette items for a new mother’s ministry, blue jeans for the Philadelphia homeless, or collecting for refugees from Afghanistan, our parishioners give what they can and our volunteers who collect the supplies can always use a helping hand in organizing and delivering the items.